 2 In hope of life age-abiding; which God who cannot lie promised before age-during times.

 These renderings are more accurate, even though they are a little more difficult to read because they are so literal.
-Easy-reading versions such as the NASV certainly have their place in modern society, but the serious Bible student should also have a literal translation at his or her disposal in order to filter out the translator's bias (See Also Appendix 6).
+Easy-reading versions such as the NASB certainly have their place in modern society, but the serious Bible student should also have a literal translation at his or her disposal in order to filter out the translator's bias.

 "Eternal Life" or Life in the Age?